 Straight Into The Switch

 The other method is to crimp the CAT 6 cable and bypass the patch panel and go straight into the switch.
 This will require some time to crimp each end with an RJ-45 plug.
 Use the wire stripping tool to cut the CAT 6 cable shield to around 1/2 in to expose the wires.
 Arrange the wires using the T-568B color code and snip the wires so the are straight and even.
 Then place the RJ-45 plug over the wires.
 Make sure that the RJ-45 plug goes on with the orange/white wire in the pin one direction and all of the wires are fully to the front of the plug.
 Then use the RJ-45 crimping tool to crimp the plug firmly on.
-The blue cable housing should also be some what crimped in the plug to ensure that the plug will not come undone.
+The blue cable housing should be crimped up to secure clip to ensure that the plug will not come undone.
 Picture below.

 Repeat this step for each cable that was snaked.
 After you are done with all the cables you should test them to make sure your connections are correct.
 This is where the RJ-45 cable tester comes in handy.
 Just plug an Ethernet cable that you know works into the wall jack you want to test.
 Then plug that cable into the remote end of the RJ-45 cable tester and the master end of the tester into the cable where the switch is located.
 Turn on the tester from the master end.
 The RJ-45 cable tester has 8 lights that correspond to each wire in the CAT 6 cable.
 The lights will begin to flash in sequence from the remote and master ends.
 Make sure that each 8 light flashes on both ends are in sequence.
 Pictured below.
 If you are missing a light, there is a problem with the connection.
 Check your wiring and crimping to make sure all is secure.
 If all 8 lights are flashing one after another then you know you did it right!